AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 :guilabel:`Languages` page.

 For example, assume you have an Ada project using a Powerpc VxWorks configuration.
-When you press scan button, you should see the toolchain :command:`powerpc-wrs-vxworks` appear in the :guilabel:`Toolchains` section.
+When you press the :guilabel:`Scan` button, you should see the toolchain :command:`powerpc-wrs-vxworks` appear in the :guilabel:`Toolchains` section.
 Selecting this toolchain changes the :guilabel:`Details` section, displaying the relevant tools (e.g., changing :guilabel:`Gnatls` to :command:`powerpc-wrs-vxworks-gnatls` and :guilabel:`Debugger` to :command:`powerpc-wrs-vxworks-gdb`).

 You can modify the list of toolchains that can be selected when using the :guilabel:`Add` button and their default values via a custom XML file.
 See